lewiz-support/LMAC_CORE2/README.md

 # LMAC_CORE2
 LeWiz Communications Ethernet MAC Core2 10G/5G/2.5G/1G

+---------- May 19, 2021
+Release application note for the register interface design

 ----------- Feb 2, 2021

 Open source simulation tool such as Verilator has been used by other users